-- 1. A student should attend a minimum of 85% of the scheduled classes or class hours in a given month, or not miss more than three full days per month, or the student will be placed on probation for the succeeding month or 30-day period. - 2.
-In the event that the student violates the attendance policy while serving a 30-day probation, VA benefits for the student must be terminated.
-The school may elect to continue the student's training, but VA benefits for the student will be terminated as of the last date of unsatisfactory attendance. - 3.
-Any make-up of class work must be approved in writing by the institution and a copy of each approval given to the Snow College VA office by the student. - 4.
-Official school holidays or breaks such as summer vacation or Christmas holidays, etc. are not considered as days of absence.
+- A student should attend a minimum of 85% of the scheduled classes or class hours in a given month, or not miss more than three full days per month, or the student will be placed on probation for the succeeding month or 30-day period. - In the event that the student violates the attendance policy while serving a 30-day probation, VA benefits for the student must be terminated.
+The school may elect to continue the student's training, but VA benefits for the student will be terminated as of the last date of unsatisfactory attendance. - Any make-up of class work must be approved in writing by the institution and a copy of each approval given to the Snow College VA office by the student.